7 Amazing Places to Hike in Chiang Mai

 (Source)

-National parks are often the best places to indulge in great hiking in Chiang Mai.
-Some trails begin from the Shan village and while in the path they can go to the Karen village.
-It is a hike where the tourists will feel contempt with the adventure, and anyone can avail this.
+National parks are often the best places to enjoy great hiking in Chiang Mai.
+Some trails begin from the Shan village, and they can go to the Karen village while on the path.
+It is a hike where the tourists will feel contempt for the adventure, and anyone can avail of this.

 Highlights